phillipashe/express-warcardgame/README.md

 - nvm (in case of a Node version related issue)

 ## Install
-**Note that this app was delivered as a zip file.
-It should work "out of the box".**
 - in the root of the repo, run `npm install`
 - if you are using Visual Studio Code and would like to use the debugger with `nodemon`, install it globally with `npm install -g nodemon`.